-Likewise, total annual expenditures/uses historically had low variability due to previous BOTs desire to not raise the assessment rate for as many years as possible.
-However, beginning last year the BOT now plans on annual increases to maintain BBRD's purchasing power rather than see it slowly eroded each year due to inflation.
-The proposed 3.00% annual increase in the assessment with other minor revenue enhancements permits the BOT the flexibility to address aging infrastructure repairs and other requests of residents.
-When the planned \$2,500,000 bank loan in FY21, to finance the Lounge Expansion project, is removed from the equation, there is a only a 1.88% average increase in total expenditures/uses over the five-year period as illustrated in the chart to the right.
+plans on annual increases to maintain BBRD's purchasing power rather than see it slowly eroded each year due to inflation.
+The planned 3.00% annual increase in the assessment with other minor revenue enhancements permits the BOT the flexibility to address aging infrastructure repairs and other requests of residents.
+When the planned \$2,500,000 bank loan in FY21 to finance the Lounge Expansion project is removed from the equation there is only a 1.88% average increase in total expenditures/uses over the five-year period as illustrated in the chart to the right.
 This average rate (lower than the average growth in total revenues/sources) permits the BOT to build the General Fund's balance up to address future needs currently not funded in the FY20-24 5yrFM&CIP.